ballerina-platform/module-ballerinax-hubspot.marketing.transactional/README.md

 SmtpApiTokenView|error response = check base_client->/smtp\-tokens.post(payload,{});
 ```
 ## Examples

 The `Ballerina HubSpot Marketing Transactional Connector` connector provides practical examples illustrating usage in various scenarios.
 Explore these [examples](https://github.com/module-ballerinax-hubspot.marketing.transactional/tree/main/examples/), covering the following use cases:

+1. [Manage Tokens](/examples/manage-tokens) - see how the Hubspot API can be used to create SMTP API token and query it.

 [//]: # (TODO: Add examples)